Choose your location

 Griffith Park is probably the best-known of all the LA parks, given that it’s way larger than New York’s Central Park and home to the Hollywood Sign, Griffith Observatory, and the Greek Theatre, as well as a stellar golf course and the city zoo.

-Exposition Park is also a big one – it’s got that little Dodgers Stadium thing in the middle of it – and though Runyon Canyon Park isn’t as large as Griffith or Exposition, its steep trails provide thigh-busting workouts for a whole lot of Hollywood actors and doe-eyed starlets-to-be.
+Echo Park is also a big one – it’s got that little Dodgers Stadium thing in the middle of it – and though Runyon Canyon Park isn’t as large as Griffith or Echo, its steep trails provide thigh-busting workouts for a whole lot of Hollywood actors and doe-eyed starlets-to-be.

 Heading west above the Hollywood Hills you’ve got Fryman Canyon and Laurel Canyon Park, the much bigger Franklin Canyon Park, and then all the way to the massive Topanga State Park that reaches from the 405 freeway all the way to the ocean.